 Much of my work is commissioned particularly in the area of Pet Portraits.
 I really enjoy the challenge of capturing the essence of the individual animal and the connectivity between pet and 'owner'.

-As Art Therapist at a Disability Centre for young people in their late teens to early 30s, I developed a program based on the clients' skills and abilities.
-Individual and program goals have been set and the activities are geared towards achievement in all areas.
+As Art Therapist at a Disability Centre for young adults - from late teens to early 40s - I developed a program based on the clients' skills and abilities.
+Individual and program goals were set and the activities were geared towards achievement in all areas.
 I love teaching and making a difference.
 It was a rewarding step for me as the response was warm and exciting and the clients achieved much in the area of personal interactions, creativity and fine motor development.